 The specific budget review process involved asking budget managers to review the current state of their expenditures and ask for support in the amounts needed for the next fiscal year.
 The rationale for the requests came from the Area Reviews, so the amounts with short descriptions were copied from the Area Reviews into a workbook that was provided to the budget managers.
 This workbook, known as the "BEROP" (Budget, Expenditure, Revenue, Operations) tool, is a report that was created using a query from ctcLink/PeopleSoft.
 After this report was pulled, it was formatted with headers taken directly from the Area Review questions.
-This was accompanied by a "How To" document that instructed budget managers on how to complete the workbook.
+This workbook.